X

 Identification of Simulation Calibration Parameters using Urban Freeway Data

-VissimCurrent TDOT user manual use calibration parameters based on best practices obtained from manuals developed by other state DOTs, and limited field data from VISSIM based projects in Tennessee.
-However, it is critical to determine various calibration parameters to develop calibrated models for local conditions which could provide reliable simulation results.
-In these contexts, data-driven and Tennessee specific calibration parameter development, would be beneficial in enhancing TDOT’s model development and reliability of microsimulation-based traffic analysis.
-State specific calibration parameters could provide a more accurate representation of actual traffic flow, and reliable traffic analysis results will assist traffic operational decision-making process by balancing needs and resources.
+VissimThe current TDOT user manual uses calibration parameters based on best practices obtained from manuals developed by other state DOTs, and limited field data from VISSIM based projects in Tennessee.
+However, it is critical to determine various calibration parameters to develop calibrated models for local conditions that could provide reliable simulation results.
+In these contexts, data-driven and Tennessee-specific calibration parameter development would be beneficial in enhancing TDOT’s model development and reliability of microsimulation-based traffic analysis.
+State-specific calibration parameters could provide a more accurate representation of actual traffic flow, and reliable traffic analysis results will assist the traffic operational decision-making process by balancing needs and resources.

 Sponsored by: Tennessee Department of Transportation, PI Dr. Golias, co.PI.
 Dr. Saby Mishra, 2022-2024.